Ace120C/whatday/README.md

 ```
 chmod +x whatday.sh
 ```
-2. then move it to the bin folder for easy access
+2. then move it to the bin folder for easy access:

 ```
 mv whatday.sh /usr/local/bin/whatday